maths/stack-web/website_files/Events/2026-07-27-Conf-2026/venue.md

 All conference activities will take place at the **[University of Nairobi](https://www.uonbi.ac.ke/)**.

+Full details regarding the venue and hotel will be added soon.
+Minimal details are included below.

 ### Main Conference Buildings
 The specific rooms and buildings will be: